Mannuel25/Nutshell-GitHub/index.md

 - [A Git Cheatsheet Of Commands Every Developer Should Use](https://ravimengar.hashnode.dev/a-git-cheatsheet-of-commands-every-developer-should-use)
 - [An Intro to Git and GitHub for Beginners (Tutorial)](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)
 - [How To Use Git Branches](https://www.digitalocean.com/community/tutorials/how-to-use-git-branches)

+# Git/GitHub Books

+- [Git: Learn Version Control with Git: A step-by-step Ultimate beginners Guide](https://www.pdfdrive.com/git-learn-version-control-with-git-a-step-by-step-ultimate-beginners-guide-e158237381.html) - The ultimate guide for beginenrs to learn the basic functionality of git version control system.
+- [Git for Teams: A User-Centered Approach to Creating Efficient Workflows in Git](https://www.pdfdrive.com/git-for-teams-a-user-centered-approach-to-creating-efficient-workflows-in-git-e158737881.html) - This a practical guide to version control that also explains how using Git as a focal point can help your team work better together.
+- [Pro Git](https://www.pdfdrive.com/pro-git-everything-you-need-to-know-about-git-e176073017.html) -  Everything You Need to Know About Git
+- [Version Control with Git](https://www.pdfdrive.com/version-control-with-git-e18853221.html) - It gives you a good, hands-on foundation for learning how to use Git as a version control system.
+- [Learn Git in a Month of Lunches](https://www.pdfdrive.com/learn-git-in-a-month-of-lunches-e34369237.html) - Introduces you to the fundamentals of git and how to make the most of them.